Clinical Opportunities

 Trinity's annual Winter Human Rights Program is an experiential course focused on the international law of human trafficking as well as an introduction to the history and legal response to the Cambodian genocide.

 Students participate in a two-week study-abroad program in Southeast Asia.
-The program begins in Siem Reap, Cambodia, and ends in Phnom Penh, Cambodia's Capital City.
+The program begins in Siem Reap, Cambodia, and ends in Phnom Penh, Cambodia's capital city.
 Students meet with NGOs, including Agape International Mission (AIM), to experience the work being done to actively fight sex trafficking in Southeast Asia.
 Students also visit the Extraordinary Chambers in the Courts of Cambodia (ECCC), where members of the Khmer Rouge were convicted of genocide, war crimes, crimes against humanity, and grave breaches of the Geneva Conventions during the Cambodian genocide.
 Students will meet with international prosecutors and defense attorneys who will discuss the cases tried at this international tribunal.
 Students also visit the Tuol Sleng genocide museum and the Killing Fields at Choeung Ek.

 Other Opportunities